 The central limit theorem states that the sum of groupsize independent variables with zero mean and unit variance approaches the normal distribution with mean zero and variance equal to groupsize.
-To test for the independence of RN streams, we form n such sums and check for normality.
+To test for the independence of random number streams, we form n such sums and check for normality.
 (Note: We also computed the exact distribution and determined that the assumption of normality was acceptable for the number of random numbers we added in our tests.
 The SPRNG test suite implementation uses the normality assumption in the percentile given as the result.
 However, it also gives a range where the exact percentile will lie.
 Thus users are given a margin of error.)

-2. Fourier transform test: n
+$2. \ Fourier \ Transform \ test: \ n$

-We fill a two-dimensional array with RNs.
-Each row of the array is filled with n RNs from a different stream.
+We fill a two dimensional array with random numbers.
+Each row of the array is filled with n random numbers from a different stream.
 We calculate the two-dimensional Fourier coefficients and compare with the expected values.
 This test is repeated several times and we check if there are particular coefficients that are repeatedly "bad."
+The current implementation uses the FFT routine provided by SGI.
+Users need to modify this test to the FFT routine available on their local machine.
+The current implementation gives the coefficients that are "high".
+However, when the number of coefficients is very large, we can expect several of them to be high, even for a good generator.
 If the same coefficients turn out to be high in repeated runs, or if the number of coefficients that are high is much more than expected, then we can suspect defects in the generators.
-This test does not give a single number that can be presented as a result, and so we shall not mention it in Section 4.
+This test does not give a single number that can be presented as a result, and so we shall not mention it in § 4.
 We did small tests on the SPRNG generators and did not detect any anomalies.

-3.2.
-Application-based tests
+3.2 Application-based Tests